vlcn-io/vlcn-orm/content/index.md

 In a distributed system, every peer could be running a different version of your software.
 This makes schemas all the more important.
 By having you data schematized, we can understand which clients and which pieces of data are ahead or behind in terms of data format.

 A peer whose data format is behind another peer's would cause problems if they tried to replicate changes to one another.
 One peer may have consistency rules that another does not.
-Or one peer may have fields removed from their schema that another has added.
+One peer may have fields removed from their schema that another has added.
 To combat this, `Aphrodite` pushes schema replications to auto-upgrade all peers to the greatest common version of a schema before replicating data controlled by that schema.

 Schema version changes brings us to the next topic -- data migrations.

 ## Migrations

-`Aphrdoite` is being built as a storage agnostic schema layer.
-One of the benefits of this is that all migration information is encoded into `Aphrodite` schemas.
+Migrations between schema versions are encoded into `Aphrodite` schemas.

 ```js
 Todo as Node {